Christmas Gifts that will Make your Teen a Better Student

 So many uses for sticky notes – text annotations, warm-ups in class, reminder notes to self, etc. Grab them in fun colors or shapes and throw them in a stocking!
 These awesome ones from Order Out of Chaos are meant to stick to your phone!!

 Really want to keep that student on task this year?
 Get them a timer to use while studying!
-25 minutes of focused work followed by a 5-minute break.
+These are perfect for those Pomodoro sessions – 25 minutes of focused work followed by a 5-minute break.
 Yes, they can use the timer on their phone, but that also means that their phone is out and on.
 Hello distractions!
 Timers keep kids focused while limiting distractions.

 I started using Grammarly a few weeks ago and love it!
 Your teen can download the free Chrome extension or the app in iTunes or Google Play stores.
 However, the true power is in the premium version.
 Grammarly is more than just a powerful spelling and grammar checker.
 It also checks sentence structure and suggests alternate word choices to make your writing more clear.
 Grammarly is essentially a second set of eyes for editing – something every student can use!